Mickey42302/JavaEditionDevTools/README.md

 The "Create Test World" button on the title screen can be used to quickly generate a world with settings that are designed to make testing easier.

+For these worlds, the superflat preset is set to "minecraft:bedrock,3*minecraft:stone,116*minecraft:sandstone;minecraft:desert".
+The "doMobSpawning", "doDaylightCycle", and "doWeatherCycle" game rules are also set to "false".

 ## Logs

 The game will print debug messages to the log files.